 At Gravity, we’ve stressed the importance of running a purpose-driven company who puts their clients and people before profit.
-With policies such as a $70,000 minimum wage and unlimited paid time off, our goal is to remove distractions from our team’s life so they can thrive.
+With policies such as a $70,000 minimum wage and open paid time off, our goal is to remove distractions from our team’s life so they can thrive.
 Giving our team the best life possible and ensuring our clients are supported is just common sense.
 But, what else are we doing to make sure we’re running an ethical business?

 We found a study that lays out three different factors that determine whether or not a company has high ethical standards.
 The first factor is if a company has a culture where employees aren’t retaliated against for reporting concerns.
 The second is how employees are rewarded for how they accomplish tasks.
 The third factor is the actual action taken to resolve ethical issues when they arise.

 So, let’s put Gravity to the test.
 Are we practicing what we preach?